skramm/sudoku_cpp/README.md

 A sudoku C++ solver

-Input: a file name (see in samples)
+Input: a file name (see in samples folder for examples)

 Ouput: the solved grid.
 Or more if verbose flag (-v) is given.